durubata/appmint-doc/users/README.md

 ### System Authentication Flow

-To authenticate a system or application with the ContentMint AppEngine API:
+To authenticate a system or application with the Appmint AppEngine API:

 1. Register your application using the `/app/register` endpoint to obtain your `appId`, `appKey`, and `appSecret`
 2. Store these credentials securely in your application's environment variables or secure configuration